 We highly recommend that borrowers use the three day right of rescission waiting period to carefully review the Closing Disclosure to ensure that your final, actual mortgage terms match the terms promised by the lender

-Please note that the day that you sign your loan documents, holidays and Sundays do not count against the three day right of rescission period.
-Saturdays do count against the three days as long as it is a normal business day for the lender.
-For example, if you sign your loan documents on a Monday, you have until Thursday at midnight to rescind your mortgage (assuming there are no holidays that week).
+Please note that the day that you sign your loan documents, public holidays and Sundays do not count against the three day right of rescission period; however, Saturdays do count against the three days.
+For example, if you sign your loan documents on a Friday, you have until the following Tuesday at midnight to rescind your mortgage (assuming there are no holidays that week).

 If you decide to cancel your mortgage you are free to start the refinance process over with a different lender.
 Although starting the process over requires more time and you may be out non-refundable costs such as appraisal and lender fees, canceling a bad mortgage saves you money over the life of the loan and possibly at closing depending on the issues you identified.
 Additionally, the right of rescission period only applies to refinances of owner occupied properties and not non-owner occupied properties.
 The three day rescission period does not apply to home purchase mortgages.

 If you are considering switching lenders we recommend that you contact multiple lenders in the table below to compare refinance proposals.
 Comparing multiple lenders enables you to find the best refinance terms including the lowest rate and fees.
 If you change lenders make sure that your new lender can close your mortgage within your desired time frame.